gibsjose/cpp-cheat-sheet/C++ Syntax.md

 You can also similiarly overload the input stream operator (`>>`), and can read more about the various operators [here](http://en.cppreference.com/w/cpp/language/operators).

 ### 1.6 Templates
-Templates are a very powerful abstraction allowing you to generate compile-time methods for any number of types by providing only one implementation.
+Templates are a very powerful abstraction allowing you to generate compile-time methods/classes/etc. for any number of types while writing only one implementation.

 Say you have a method that adds two floating point number together, and another to add two integers together: